News and Events

 Wednesday, November 20, 2024 | 2:00 PM | Brazos Hall Lobby

-Join the Center for Texas Music History as we welcome Bill Malone to discuss his career as a country music scholar, including his formative time teaching at Texas State in the 1960s.
+The Center for Texas Music History was honored to host Bill Malone for a discussion about his career as a country music scholar, including his formative time teaching at Texas State in the 1960s.

 Joe Boyd at Texas State: in conversation with Joe Nick Patoski